What is Care Oncology?

 This resulted in the COC Protocol™, a patented combination.

 On average our patients receive their medications within 10 days of submitting information.
-To learn more about the COC cancer treatment protocol and find out if you are a candidate, fill out this form.
+To learn more about the COC cancer treatment protocol and check your eligibility, fill out this form.

 Which cancers do you treat?